Asian stocks surge after lower US inflation eases rate fears

 BEIJING -- Asian stock markets surged Friday after U.S. inflation eased by more than expected, spurring hopes the Federal Reserve might scale down plans for more interest rate hikes.

-Hong Kong's market benchmark jumped 5.7% and Seoul rose 3.3%.
-Shanghai, Tokyo and Sydney advanced.
+Hong Kong's market benchmark jumped 5.4%.
+Seoul and Sydney rose almost 3%.
+Shanghai and Tokyo also advanced.
 Oil prices edged higher.

-Wall Street's benchmark S&P 500 index soared 5.5% on Thursday for its biggest one-day gain in 2 1/2 years after the government reported consumer prices rose 7.7% over a year ago in October.
+Wall Street's benchmark S&P 500 index soared 5.5% on Thursday for its best day in 2 1/2 years after the government reported consumer prices rose 7.7% over a year ago in October.
 That was lower than the 8% expected by economists and the fourth month of decline.

 The announcement “drove a ‘more dovish’ calibration of interest rate expectations,” said Yeap Jun Rong of IG in a report.